When it comes to Indian cooking, having a jar of garlic paste prepared will save you so much time.

 Why Make Garlic Paste?

 I’ve already mentioned the time-saving benefit so I’ll move onto other reasons as to why you should make your own garlic paste.
-While you can certainly buy minced garlic in stores, they usually add a lot of (unhealthy canola) oil and I find the flavor is pretty muted – or at least, it doesn’t taste fresh.
+While you can certainly buy minced garlic in stores, there are usually other ingredients added to the paste and I find that the flavor is pretty muted – or at least, it doesn’t taste fresh.
 By making a homemade paste, you can adjust the amount of oil to taste – though I do suggest using at least the amount called for in the recipe as that will help preserve the garlic.

 Another benefit of making it yourself is that you can use organic garlic!
 Garlic has so many health benefits that to me, it makes sense to buy garlic that hasn’t been sprayed with pesticides.
 But please do what you think is best.